Spring or Winter? March is of two minds.

 - A serious bed clear up is in order.
-If you have left leaves and debris to mulch perennial beds over the winter, now is the time to remove them and replace with high-quality compost.
+If you have left leaves and debris to mulch perennial beds over the winter, now is the time to remove them and replace with a top dressing of high-quality compost.
 Be very careful not to compact your soil – using boards to distribute your weight.

 If you have left perennial flower stalks to feed the birds, cut them down to the ground and mark with a small piece of staking so you know where they are over the next month.

 - PLEASE, PLEASE, PLEASE do not cut back spring flowering shrubs UNTIL THEY HAVE BLOOMED.
 By all means, force a few branches indoors, but stay your hand and let your neighbors enjoy a bit of bloom before you whack.